therealexpertai/nlapi-python/README.md

 })
 ```

-We request a `disambiguation` analysis that returns all the information that the Natural Language engine comprehended from the text.
-Let's see in the details
+A `disambiguation` analysis returns all the information that the Natural Language engine comprehended from the text.
+Let's see in the details the API response.

 ### Tokenization & Lemmatization
 Lemmatization looks beyond word reduction, and considers a language's full vocabulary to apply a *morphological analysis* to words.
 The lemma of 'was' is 'be' and the lemma of 'mice' is 'mouse'.
 Further, the lemma of 'meeting' might be 'meet' or 'meeting' depending on its use in a sentence.